dannyfern/MERNAPP/README.md

 #### Developers in general:

 - Have the ability to create an account and set up a profile with their details.
-- They also have the ability to edit their profile, log out and in of their account as well as delete their account entirely.
+- They also have the ability to update their profile, log in and out of their account as well as delete their account entirely.
 - They can create blog posts, containing any information they wish, which will contain a title, a category and the content.
 They can also read, update or delete these posts.
 - They can read blog posts on the site, created by other users and choose to comment on those posts or connect with the original poster.
 - They can view the profiles and the posts of other users through the profiles page and connect with them there.